 Alternative fossil fuels for a transitional phase

 Natural gas in liquefied form (LNG) with high energy density offers a cost-efficient alternative to diesel for waterborne activities (transport, offshore services, and fisheries), trucks and rail, with lower pollutant and CO2 emissions and higher energy efficiency.
-LNG is particularly suited for long-distance road freight transport for which alternatives to diesel are extremely limited.
-Trucks might be able to meet the more stringent pollutant emission limits of future EURO VI standards cost-efficiently.
+LNG is particularly suited to long-distance road freight transport for which alternatives to diesel are extremely limited.
+Trucks might be able to meet the more stringent pollutant emission limits of future EURO VI standards cost efficiently.

-LNG is also an attractive fuel option for vessels to meet the new limits for sulphur content in marine fuels decreasing from 1 % to 0.1 % from 1 January 2015 in Sulphur Emission Control Areas (SECAs) in the Baltic Sea, North Sea and English Channel as set by the International Maritime Organisation (IMO).
-These obligations will be relevant for about half of the 10,000 ships currently engaged in intra-EU shipping.
-LNG is an attractive economic alternative also for shipping outside SECAs, where sulphur limits will decrease from 3.5% to 0.5% from 1 January 2020, and globally.
+LNG is also an attractive fuel option for vessels to meet the new limits for sulfur content in marine fuels decreasing from 1 % to 0.1 % from 1 January 2015 in Sulphur Emission Control Areas (SECAs) in the Baltic Sea, North Sea and English Channel as set by the International Maritime Organisation (IMO).
+These obligations will be relevant for about half of the 10 000 ships currently engaged in intra-EU shipping.
+LNG is also an attractive economic alternative for shipping outside SECAs, where sulfur limits will decrease from 3.5 % to 0.5 % from 1 January 2020, and globally.

 Lack of fuelling infrastructure and common technical specifications on refuelling equipment and safety regulations for bunkering hamper market uptake.
-LNG in shipping, on the other hand, could be economically viable, with current EU prices lower than for heavy fuel oil and low sulphur marine gasoil, and prospects of increasing spreads in future.
+LNG in shipping, on the other hand, could be economically viable, with current EU prices lower than for heavy fuel oil and low sulfur marine gasoil, and prospects of increasing use in future.

 LNG development into a global commodity can improve security of energy supply in general by boosting the use of natural gas as fuel for transport.
-LNG use in transport can also increase the value of gas otherwise flared.
+LNG use in transport can also increase the value of gas that would be otherwise flared.

-Natural gas vehicle technology is mature for the broad market, with close to 1 million vehicles on the road in Europe and around 3,000 filling stations.
+Natural gas vehicle technology is mature as regards the broad market, with close to 1 million vehicles on the road in Europe and around 3 000 filling stations.
 Additional refuelling stations could easily be supplied from the existing dense natural gas distribution network in Europe, provided the quality of gas is sufficient for CNG vehicles.